function61/turbobob/docs/language-server-support/README.md

 We're assuming you're using Sublime Text and Go language, but the overall process is the same for every editor:

-- Make sure the editor supports LSP, if not, it might have a plugin
+- Make sure the editor supports LSP.
+If not directly, it might have a plugin

 - There usually is per-language configuration to enable LSP by specifying a command the editor runs to start the LS